July 10th, 2019

 Distance in miles: 30

 We are doing the Anaconda cutoff, which is basically a route that shaves a huge dogleg of the CDT around Butte.
 Nearly every CDT hiker that I know is doing the same.
-I had wanted to do the longer, official CDT route but I also wanted to see our travelling Trail Angel friend Solo.
+I had wanted to do the longer, official CDT route but I also wanted to see our traveling Trail Angel friend Solo.
 I last saw her in Silver City.
 She lives in her van and has been posted up around Anaconda doing trail magic for a few weeks.
-I also just want to get to Colorado before it gets too late in the season, so dropping about 100 miles of road and logged forest walking is acceptable.
+I also just want to get to Colorado before it’s too late in the season, so dropping about 100 miles of road and logged forest walking is acceptable.

 Nikoli is a mountaineer above all else, so he has been a bit bored by all the forest walking.
 His plan is to skip down to Lima, see Yellowstone, then do the high route and peak-bagging through the Wind River Range.
 He hopes this will require some of his ice axe skills.